TheThingsNetwork/docs/_content/gateways/faq/index.md

 The LED lights are a great way of understanding the current state of the gateway.
 Click [here](ledstatus.md) for the complete list.

-#### Q. What if I take the gateway to a different location.
-Do I have repeat the configuration?
+#### Q. What steps do I need to take if I want to relocate my gateway?

-No you don't have to re-configure.
-For better accuracy, it is recommeded to however update the location settings in the Console (Settings->Location).
+There is no need to re-configure it in this case.
+However, for better accuracy, it is recommended to update the location settings in the Console (Settings->Location).

 #### Q. How do I connect to the WiFi access point of the gateway?